-Since 1854, the YMCA of Greater Rochester has served the diverse needs of our community.
+Since 1854, the YMCA of Greater Rochester has served the diverse needs of their community.
 They are fortunate to be part of an international organization that has been instrumental in developing, influencing, and providing human service programs since 1844.
-The support and guidance of their dedicated volunteers, as well as the heartfelt effort and commitment of our staff members, is what makes the difference at the Y. By drawing on their rich history, we help build a brighter future for our community.
+The support and guidance of their dedicated volunteers, as well as the heartfelt effort and commitment of their staff members, is what makes the difference at the Y. By drawing on their rich history, they help build a brighter future for their community.

 The YMCA of Greater Rochester was looking to upgrade its offerings to its 128,000 members by providing wireless connectivity to its exercise equipment for streaming content, member wireless, and secure wireless for its business networks.
 The YMCA is spread out over 12 locations.
 Each environment required a newly designed infrastructure to carry wireless and wired communications to their main location.